Skip to main content

 Appointments will be made in accordance with public sector pay provisions.

-• Read more about Assistant Professor/Lecturer in Early Childhood Education, Permanent, Froebel Department of Primary and Early Childhood Education, Maynooth University
+• Read more about Assistant Professor/Lecturer in Politics, Permanent, Department of Sociology, Maynooth University

 Vacancy Description